-4.1.
-Human Rights
+4.1 Human Rights

-Work on the development of a framework to implement our human rights policy continued during the year including a review of salient rights risks across our value chain.
-We will further enhance our due diligence tools in the coming year to understand, mitigate and monitor employment risks for our agency labour, subcontractor workforce and materials supply chains.
+Our Human Rights Policy commits us to upholding high quality labour standards and human rights across our value chain- including our direct and indirect impacts- taking a risk based approach.
+It encompasses the human rights of our employees, other persons working for us or on our behalf as well as those impacted by our operations.
+Work on the development of a framework to implement our human rights policy continued during the year including the development of due diligence tools to understand, mitigate and monitor employment risks for our agency labour, subcontractor workforce and materials supply chains.

-4.2.
-Living wage
+4.2 Living Wage

 Barratt is an accredited living wage employer.
 We are committed to ensuring all those who work directly or indirectly providing labour on our sites or within our offices are paid the real living wage as defined by the Living Wage Foundation.
 Our standard terms and conditions mandate the payment of the living wage within our supply chain.
-To support this, we implement spot checks by divisions on higher risk trades that work on our sites twice a year and put in place remediation feedback systems internally..
+To support this, we implement spot checks by divisions on higher risk trades that work on our sites twice a year and put in place remediation feedback systems internally.
 For those working in jurisdictions other than the UK, our expectation included within our contract requirements is that local statutory minimum wages are paid, however we do not currently audit this.